Haaduken/coms327/DEVELOPERS.md

 # Computer Science 327 Part B - DEVELOPERS
 ## Short Summary of Each Source File
-- `dca1d.c`
-  - Contains methods to interact with an array of unsigned chars
-  - Methods
-    - `void init1DCA(int numCells, unsigned char *arr)`
-      - Inputs: size of array and array
-      - Sets all values to `0`
-      - Outputs: none
-    - `int set1DCACell(unsigned char *arr, int index, unsigned char setVal)`
-      - Inputs: array, index, and value to set at index
-      - Sets the value in the array at the specified index
-      - Outputs: none
-    - `void display1DCA(unsigned char *arr, int numCells)`
-      - Inputs: array and the size of the array
-      - prints the contents of the array to the terminal
-      - Outputs: none
-- `dca1d.h`
-  - Header file for `dca1d.c`
-  - Used within `main.c` to allow it to use methods from `dca1d.c`
 - `main.c`
   - Runs base code utilising the dca1d
   - Methods